vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 ## Estimating the thresholds of the microbial clique and its association with the outcome

 Run the following function that finds the thresholds for relative abundances of `Taxa.1`, `Taxa.3`, and `Taxa.11`.
 Each Taxa's directionality is chosen based on its univariate association.
-The following code _should only be used_ based on the output from the `clique.finder` function.
+The following code _should only be used_ based on the output from the `clique.finder` function; else there is a possibility of overfitting.

 ```{}
 clique.tba <- function(clique.names, outcome, covariates, grid.quantile, min.prevalence,  data, family = "gaussian"){